American skier Mikaela Shiffrin gets her record 86th World Cup victory

 It was Shiffrin’s fourth straight wire-to-wire win in World Cup giant slaloms since January.
 In that time, she also took gold in the event at last month’s world championships in Meribel, France.

-Shiffrin started cautiously in her second run under the floodlights in the fast-darkening afternoon, letting half of her 1.04-second first-run advantage over Brignone slip before picking up time on the bottom half.
+Shiffrin’s 86th victory came in her 245th World Cup race, and on the fifth attempt to equal Stenmark’s record since she won her 85th race in January.

-Brignone made a theatrical bow toward Shiffrin in the post-race ceremony in the finish area.
+“It’s been on my mind.
+It’s been quite tough to focus the last few weeks,” said Shiffrin, who hugged her mother and coach, Eileen, in the finish area.

-Olympic champion Sara Hector of Sweden was third, 0.92 seconds behind Shiffrin.
+Brignone made a theatrical bow toward Shiffrin in the finish-area ceremony.
+The podium included Olympic champion Sara Hector of Sweden, who finished 0.92 seconds behind in third.

 Shiffrin also clinched the season-long World Cup giant slalom title to secure her 15th career crystal globe trophy.
 She already won her fifth overall World Cup title and the slalom title this season.

-Making more World Cup history on Friday, Shiffrin’s 20th career victory in the giant slalom — six of them this season — matched the all-time women’s mark held by Vreni Schneider.
+Making even more World Cup history Friday, Shiffrin’s 20th career victory in the giant slalom — six of them this season — matched the all-time women’s mark held by Vreni Schneider.

 Schneider got her wins between 1984 and 1992.
 The Swiss racer, like Shiffrin, also has Olympic and world championship gold medals in both giant slalom and slalom.